Zebra mussel: North America

 Congressional researchers have estimated that the zebra mussel has cost businesses and communities over $5 billion since their initial invasion.
 Zebra mussels have cost power companies alone over $3 billion.

 On 2 March 2021, the US Geological Survey was notified that zebra mussels had been discovered in marimo moss balls, a common aquarium plant, sold in pet stores across North America.
 By 8 March, the invasive species were detected in moss balls in 30 different states at multiple retail locations in the United States.
 These discoveries were prompted by the initial find at a Petco in Seattle.
 Infested-moss balls have also been found from online retailers and smaller, independent stores.
-Though it is more difficult to know the extent of the spread at a larger scale, Wesley Daniel, a fisheries biologist with the U.S. Geological Survey says that about 30% of the inventory pulled from shelves were found to contain the zebra mussels.
+Though it is more difficult to know the extent of the spread at a larger scale, Wesley Daniel, a fisheries biologist with the U.S. Geological Survey, says that about 30% of the inventory pulled from shelves were found to contain the zebra mussels.

-After working with UGS, PetSmart and Petco voluntarily recalled their moss balls due to the potential harm zebra mussels could cause to indigenous ecosystems.
-As of November 2021, nearly 8 months after the recall, marimo moss balls have not returned to shelves.
+After working with the USGS, PetSmart and Petco voluntarily recalled their moss balls due to the potential harm zebra mussels could cause to indigenous ecosystems.
+As of November 2021, nearly eight months after the recall, marimo moss balls have not returned to shelves.